This event is sold out.

 High tech, low tech, big and small....this is not your average move!

 Over the next two years, Ingenium will be moving 85,000 artifacts of different shapes and sizes.
 This includes eight locomotives and nine rail cars, currently housed in a leased storage warehouse.
-The Locomotive Hall in the Collections Conservation Centre will be a more suitable home for these artifacts, thanks in part to a Rail Restoration Bay and a specially-designed pit for getting under the vehicles to work on them.
+The Locomotive Hall in the Ingenium Centre will be a more suitable home for these artifacts, thanks in part to a Rail Restoration Bay and a specially-designed pit for getting under the vehicles to work on them.

 How do you move artifacts that weigh hundreds of metric tons?
 They won’t fit in a rented cube van or even on a flatbed truck!
 Railway tracks have been laid from end to end.
 The Bytown Rail Society — a volunteer-run organization which restores and operates steam rail equipment — will conduct the move with their diesel engine.